Published: January 29, 2020 | Updated: July 3, 2020 | Posted by: Venus Zoleta | Credit Card

 Is getting your first credit card a part of your #adulting goals?
 That plastic card can be a great tool for building your credit history and managing your finances as a young professional.

 But don’t dive into it yet without doing your homework.
-Know what it takes to get the right credit card for beginners like you.
+Know what it takes to get the right credit card for the first time.

-Here’s a simple guide for soon-to-be and new cardholders on how to apply for a credit card in the Philippines.
+Here’s a simple credit card guide for beginners on how to apply for a credit card in the Philippines.

 A credit card application is like a typical job application that requires applicants to meet certain minimum qualifications so that they’re eligible to apply.